 The STEM program provides students with a rigorous course of study that inspires students to pursue careers in high-demand, problem-solving fields.
-STEM students may opt to pursue a concentration in Engineering, Biomed, or Sports Medicine after their freshman year.
+STEM students may opt to pursue a concentration in Engineering, Biomed, or Sports Medicine.

 A grade of 85 or higher in all math and science classes is required for students to remain in the program.
 Students will take at least 8 science classes in each Concentration.
 Prerequisites for each class must be followed, including the math level requirement.
 Students' grades will be examined at the end of each semester.
 If a STEM required grade is not an 85 the student will receive a letter and a warning that the grade must be improved.
 At the end of the year, if STEM grades are not at the required level, a formal letter will be sent and may warrant a probationary year for the student.
 A probationary year will occur if a student does not earn an 85 (but earns no lower than an 80) in one of her STEM required classes.
-The student may remain in the program for an additional probationary year, with terms dictated by the program director.
-If she fails to improve during the probationary year, she will be dropped from the program.
-During the senior year a student must maintain an 80 or better in the required STEM classes to receive her cord.
+If the student fails to improve after the probationary year, she will be dropped from the program.
+During the senior year, a student must maintain an 80 or better in the required STEM classes to receive her cord.